-We are pleased to announce the outcome of our Investment Review, the process that decides how £29.6m of public money will be distributed to various arts organisations in Wales.
+In 2023 we announced the outcome of our Investment Review, the process that decided how £29.6m of public money would be distributed to various arts organisations in Wales.

 All the information regarding the decisions and the reasons for them can be found in the report below.